EJJudd/PhanDA/README.md

 3. Load the data (`Part 1`)
 4. Pre-treat the data (`Part 2`) - in this step, you'll define the assimilation preferences and corrections (e.g., which proxy system models, which SIMS correction value to apply, etc.).
 They are currently set to the same settings used in the assimilation of Judd et al. (submitted)
 5. Make, update, or load the local seawater oxygen isotope lookup table (`Part 3`).
 Note that the lookup table used in the assimilation of Judd et al. (submitted) is currently saved as a global file, so you should be able to just load the existing table (`Option C`); however, if you opt to use a different dataset, plate rotation, or model prior, you will need to make a new table (`Option A`)
-6. Make or load the gloabl seawater pH lookup table (`Part 4`).
+6. Make or load the global seawater pH lookup table (`Part 4`).
 Note that the lookup table used in the assimilation of Judd et al. (submitted) is currently saved as a global file, so you should be able to just load the existing table (`Option B`); however, if you opt to use a different model prior, you will need to make a new table (`Option A`)
 7. Parse the data and assemble the Y and Ye values (`Part 5`)

 <picture>